 Dwight H., æt.
 12, has been subject to nose-bleed for past few years.
 During this time he became very anæmic.
 He has taken different remedies from the family physician without permanently arresting the trouble.
 I was called to see him after a very severe attack, and found him much prostrated and blanched from loss of blood.
-Gave him at once China off., ix, in water, for a few hours, till I could send him some powders of Ferr. phos., which he took in solution for some weeks, a few doses each day, with result of permanently arresting the hemorrhage.
+Gave him at once Ferr. phos., which he took in solution for some weeks, a few doses each day, with result of permanently arresting the hemorrhage.
 (C. T. M.)

-Ferr. phos., 2x, in Hemorrhage of Lungs:
+Ferr. phos. in Hemorrhage of Lungs:

-Have received good results in a case of hemorrhage from the lungs, after a failure to arrest by salt, Ipecac and Geranium maculatum, with Ferr. phos., 2x, five-grain doses every half hour.
+Have received good results in a case of hemorrhage from the lungs, after a failure to arrest by salt, and Geranium maculatum, with Ferr. phos., five-grain doses every half hour.
 The blood was of a bright-red color and coagulated almost as soon as it was vomited.
 The Ferrum was also prescribed with marked benefit in same case about two months later; this time in connection with the tincture of Geran. mac.
-(C. R. Vogel, M.D.)
+(C. R. Vogel, M. D.)